nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Press `Enter` to execute your input.

 Outcome:

 * The _Result Display_ will show a message indicating success.
-* SmartLib will list out all the readers with `VIP` in their list of tags.<br><br>
+* SmartLib will list out all the readers with `VIP` in their list of tags.
+  <br><br>
   ![result for 'findreader t/VIP'](images/findVIPResult.png)

 #### Listing all readers : `listreader`

-You can use this command to display a list of all readers in SmartLib.
+You can use this command to display a list of all readers in SmartLib's registered reader base.

 Format: `listreader`